elliotblanchard/food-bank-cli/notes.md

 Masbia of Queens
 Masbia of Boro Park

-* Remove duplicates - maybe just don't even add it during scraping if it already exists (dupe shows at 2PM Tuesday 92-10 Atlantic Ave, Queens, NY 11416)
+XXX Remove duplicates - maybe just don't even add it during scraping if it already exists (dupe shows at 2PM Tuesday 92-10 Atlantic Ave, Queens, NY 11416) - there's only two real duplicates and this code slows things down too much
-* Consolidate time into one entry
+XXX Consolidate time into one entry
 * Colored text
-* Fix loading message
+XXX Fix loading message
 * Remove commenting
 * Clean up code
 * Catch the Google API exception
+* Find better solution to re-generating .env file every time
+* Put full loop so they can search again, or exit completely XXX Fix some time errors - if you search at 3:13PM Tuesday around 1005 Manhattan Ave, 11222 - it shows food banks that close at 3
+* 'CCNS-St. Marks' causes problems:
+* ..
+Thursday: 09:30 AM - 11:30 AM (1st and 3rd Thursday of the month)
+* 'New York Common Pantry (Pantry & Soup Kitchen)' causes problems:
+* ..
+Thursday: Soup Kitchen 08:00 AM - 09:30 AM & Pantry 10:00 AM - 02:30 PM